-A.4.3.3.1 ASTM E 2231, Standard Practice for Specimen Preparation and Mounting of Pipe and Duct Insulation Materials to Assess Surface Burning Characteristics, is a practice that describes, in mandatory language, standard methods for specimen preparation and mounting of pipe and duct insulation systems using the Steiner tunnel test method (contained in NFPA 255, Standard Method of Test of Surface Burning Characteristics of Building Materials, and in ASTM E 84, Standard Test Method for Surface Burning Characteristics of Building Materials).
-It requires that the entire system that is used in the field be tested, including the insulation itself, any adhesive, and/or any jacket used.
-The practice recognizes that pipe or duct insulation systems can be composed of a single product or of a combination of products, and that these have a variety of physical characteristics, including that they may or may not be self-supporting.
+A.4.3.3.1 ASTM E2231, Standard Practice for Specimen Preparation and Mounting of Pipe and Duct Insulation Materials to Assess Surface Burning Characteristics, is a practice that describes, in mandatory language, standard methods for specimen preparation and mounting of pipe and duct insulation systems using the Steiner tunnel test method (contained in ASTM E84, Standard Test Method for Surface Burning Characteristics of Building Materials).
+It requires that the entire system that is used in the field be tested, including the insulation itself, any adhesives, and/or any jacket used.
+The practice recognizes that pipe or duct insulation systems can comprise a single product or of a combination of products, and that these systems have a variety of physical characteristics, including that they might or might not be self-supporting.

-A.4.3.3.5 See NAIMA Fibrous Glass Duct Liner Standard and NAIMA Fibrous Glass Duct Construction Standard for additional information.
+A.4.3.3.5 See NAIMA Fibrous Glass Duct Liner Standard and NAIMA Fibrous Glass Duct Construction Standards for additional information.